 Due to lag time in reporting, official data on 2020 deaths will likely not be released until late 2021 or early 2022.
-However, preliminary weekly data can provide estimates of how the pandemic affected deaths in the US this year.
+However, preliminary weekly data can provide estimates of how the pandemic affected deaths in the US in 2020.

-Deaths in 2020 are above average for almost every age group compared to 2015-2019, according to preliminary data from the CDC.
-Deaths are around average levels for people under 25, which is the age group least affected by COVID-19 deaths.
+Deaths in 2020 were above average for almost every age group compared to 2015-2019, according to preliminary data from the CDC.
+Deaths were around average levels for people 25 and younger, which is the age group least affected by COVID-19 deaths.
 Total deaths in this age group were actually slightly below average during lockdowns at the start of the pandemic.
 This may be because travel was down, perhaps reducing the leading cause of death for this age group — accidents.

-However, deaths have been 20-50% above average levels for most age groups.
-Deaths among people 25-44 have been particularly above normal, since deaths among people this young are generally low.
+However, deaths were 20-50% above average levels for most age groups.
+Deaths among people 25-44 were particularly above normal for much of the year, since deaths among people this young are generally low.

 Deaths in 2020 were higher than average for most age groups, especially 25-44 year olds.

 COVID-19 was the third leading cause of death in 2020, after heart disease and cancer.
 According to the CDC data, heart disease killed 705,000 people in 2020, cancer killed 609,000, and COVID-19 killed 356,000.
 Accounting for the change in population, both cancer and heart disease deaths were higher in 2020 than 2019.